Financial inclusion: Government policy strategies

 The Mahatma Gandhi National Rural Employment Guarantee Act (MGNREGA) is meant to provide supplemental employment at a guaranteed minimum wage and facilitate financial inclusion to empower women and rural laborers.
 While achieving financial inclusion is not its main goal, the program directly deposits wages into bank accounts as a way to limit corruption, speed delivery of benefits, and connect wage laborers to bank accounts.

 The Pradhan Mantri Jan Dhan Yojana policy scheme was announced by Prime Minister Narendra Modi in his 2014 Independence Day Speech and launched in August 2014 in an effort to provide "universal access" to banking through the creation of basic banking accounts that come with other basic financial services.
 Modi informed all Indian banks of the initiative and declared it a national priority.
 On the inauguration day of the scheme, 1.5 crore (15 million) bank accounts were opened and since then, more than 18 million bank accounts have been created.

 In 2016, the Government of India instituted a sweeping demonetization policy in an attempt to stop corruption and the flow of black money.
 This move forced people to deposit their money into banks or see its value evaporate, with the goal of integrating citizens into a cashless and taxable economy and banking system.
-While India has seen new bank accounts continue to open in the wake of this policy change, and an overall increase in use of digital payment systems and other financial services, the policy change caused an extreme disruption to the financial system and debate continues on its efficacy.
+While India has seen new bank accounts continue to open in the wake of this policy change and an overall increase in the use of digital payment systems and other financial services, the policy change caused an extreme disruption to the financial system, and debate continues on its efficacy.

 Measuring financial inclusion

-Readily available data outlining gaps in access and contextualizing the situation of financial inclusion is necessary for both service providers and policy makers looking to achieve financial inclusion.
-Several organizations conduct surveys to measure indicators of financial inclusion and collect both supply and demand side data.
-MIX is one platform that produces data driven reports to track progress towards financial inclusion across the globe.
-According to Dr Tapan Kumar Pradhan none of the currently used indices in India measure financial inclusion as per globally accepted operational definitions of the concept.
+Readily available data outlining gaps in access and contextualizing the situation of financial inclusion is necessary for both service providers and policymakers looking to achieve financial inclusion.
+Several organizations conduct surveys to measure indicators of financial inclusion and collect both supply- and demand-side data.
+MIX is one platform that produces data-driven reports to track progress towards financial inclusion across the globe.
+According to Tapan Kumar Pradhan none of the currently used indices in India measure financial inclusion as per globally accepted operational definitions of the concept.

-In 2013, Finance Minister of India, P. Chidambaram launched the CRISIL Inclusix, an index to measure the status of financial inclusion in India.
-CRISIL, India's leading credit rating and research company is collecting data from 666 districts in India and ranking on a scale from 0 to 100 based on four parameters of financial services.
+In 2013, the finance minister of India, P. Chidambaram launched the CRISIL Inclusix, an index to measure the status of financial inclusion in India.
+CRISIL, India's leading credit rating and research company, is collecting data from 666 districts in India and ranking them on a scale from 0 to 100 based on four parameters of financial services.
 CRISIL publishes semi-frequent reports based on their findings with regional, state-wise, and district-wise assessments of financial inclusion.

 Some key conclusions from the 2018 report are: